CutmanMike/gvhre/Classes.md

 ### Registering your class

 You need an OPEN script that registers your class and the traits it will get.
 You can use the functions **RegisterClass** and **RegisterTrait** that we import from TraitsDB to do this.

+- **RegisterClass(str playeractor, int team)** - The player actor name is the actor of the playerclass.
+Team is which team they belong to (0 humans, 1 ghouls).
+- **RegisterTrait(str playeractor, str traitactor, str unused)** - The player actor name is the actor of the playerclass.
+Traitactor is the trait inventory item (see Traits.md).
+The last argument is currently unused.

 Here is an example of an OPEN script that registers a class:

 ```
 script "MyRegisterScript" OPEN